-Different users are sent to different versions of the same page so the SEO or digital marketing team can measure things like conversion rate, for example.
-If one version has a significantly better conversion rate then, a test winner could be declared.
+Different users are sent to different versions of the same page so the SEO or digital marketing team can measure key metrics such as conversion rates.
+If one version has a significantly better conversion rate, then a test winner can be declared.

 The version of the page the user lands on is really up to chance, whether they use Google search or follow a URL directly.